AshrafRasulov/task02/README.md

 # task02
-# This Task for exersize 2 of Git Tutorials of Skillbox
+# This Task for exersize 2 of Skillbox Git Tutorials